JoshMarino/gazebo_and_ros_control/README.md

 ```

 *5) Step five:*
-In order to control your robot in Gazebo, several pluggins need to be added to the .gazebo file.
-For the controller pluggin we used the basic control pluggin:
+In order to control your robot in Gazebo, several plugins need to be added to the .gazebo file.
+For the controller plugin we used the basic control plugin:

 >     <plugin name="gazebo_ros_control" filename="libgazebo_ros_control.so">

-End-effectors will commonly have at least one and oftentimes multiple sensors.
-In our project, we have made use of the camera and hokuyu laser pluggins.
+End-effectors will typically have at least one, and oftentimes, multiple sensors.
+In our project, we have made use of the camera and hokuyu laser plugins.

 To use the hokuyo laser scanner, you need to:
 1. Define it as a link on the robot.
 A complete link definition will require the collision, visual and intertial definitions for the link.